decentrio/aio-bot/README.md

 Below is an explanation of each section:
 #### `app`
 This section configures the platforms (Slack, Discord, Telegram) where the bot will send alerts.
-Besides the credentials required for each platform's setup, each platform also has separated
+Besides the credentials required for each platform's setup, each platform also has separated configurations of mode and channels to send messages to.

-**Mutual Parameters**:
+**Parameters**:
 - `enable`: Toggle to enable or disable the alerting functionality for a specific platform.
 - `mode`: Operation mode in each platform: `single` and `chain`.
 When the bot operates in `single` mode, it tracks a single validator only, which is helpful for single user, while in `chain` modes, the bot track chain's multiple addresses and features, which is suitable for the community. `single` mode works only in Slack/Telegram, while Discord supports both `single` and `chain` mode.
 - `channels`: List of channels with `id` and `name`.
 It is recommended to use different channels for specific feature, especially in `chain` mode.